olegzhr/altprobe/README.md

 # Altprobe

-Altprobe is a lightweight security collector for monitoring and controlling API and MCP services.
+Altprobe is a security collector for monitoring and controlling API and MCP services.

 It collects runtime, network, normalizes events into OCSF, stores events in OpenSearch / ELK, and adds reactive protection through a log-based WAF workflow.